 Fusion hair extensions are usually referred to as pre-bonded or hot fusion hair because of the installation process.
 This hair extension is fused into the natural hair with keratin glue and a heat clamp.
 These extensions take a few hours to apply, but also last a long time.

-A stylist will use keratin glue to affix individual strands to your natural hair.
+A stylist will use keratin bond to affix individual strands to your natural hair.
 Then, they’ll use a heat clamp to bond the extension to the natural hair.
 The overall installation will typically take between two and four hours, depending on the stylist’s level of expertise.
 After installation, you’ll need to see your stylist after eight to 12 weeks to reposition your extensions.
 Fusion hair extensions can last up to four months if properly installed and maintained.

 Pros of Fusion Hair Extensions